svermash/data-visualization-web-app/README.md

 # bruhmaand.github.io

-this is my project for my Bsc.
-COMPUTER SCIENCE college degree
+this is my project for Bsc.
+COMPUTER SCIENCE SEMESTER 5th college degree

+You can see it on:
+scorewall.me